 Hoki is fast-growing whitefish.
 Their growth appears to be influenced by temperature and available food.
-Although they can be caught in depths of 800 metres or more they are usually caught at depths of 50–300 metres.
-Hoki has an unusual feature, in that the eye is set at the end of the snout.
-The Hoki has a single dorsal fin located in the centre of its back, and no lateral line on its sides.
-Although the Hoki can be found throughout New Zealand waters, they are mainly found off of Southland and in the Tasman Sea.
+However, they can be caught in depths of 800 metres or more they are usually caught at depths of 50–300 metres.
+Hoki has an unusual feature in that the eye is set at the end of the snout.
+The Hoki has a single dorsal fin located in the centre of its back and no lateral line on its sides.
+Although the Hoki can be found throughout New Zealand waters, they are mainly found off Southland and the Tasman Sea.
 There are 7 to 9 skinless Hoki fillets in a 1-kilo bag.

 Hoki is a white, flaky-textured fish, which can be eaten either as fillets or as loins.
-It is also used in the manufacturing of fish food, as it contains a high percentage of protein and fat.
+It is also used in manufacturing fish food, as it contains a high percentage of protein and fat.
 The flesh is soft and mildly sweet with some saltiness.
-Hoki has a firm texture when cooked and is considered to be quite healthy for humans due to its high protein content.
+When cooked, Hoki has a firm texture and is considered quite healthy for humans due to its high protein content.